REGISTRATION, SEASONS AND DIVISIONS

-Please visit the registration page to access the link to TeamSnap for registration
+Please visit the Divisions page to access the link to TeamSnap for registration

 BC Baseball sets standardized divisions across all baseball associations in BC.
 There are eight divisions, with Mosquito 11U*, Pee Wee 13U, Bantam 15U and Midget 18U levels offering three levels based on player tryouts: